 In 1996 I sold my Magic the Gathering collection for $7,000 and bought shares of the Vanguard S&P 500 Index Fund (today worth $28,516).
 But that wasn’t best investment I ever made.
 What was?
 Reading David Allen’s Getting Things Done as a college grad and learning his GTD method for productivity.
-I recently implemented GTD into my Notion workspace and will take you through a step-by-step demonstration of setting up Inboxes, Contexts, Quick Capture, Reviews and Next Actions using the Notion app.
+(And yes, two decades later GTD still holds up.)
+I recently implemented GTD into my Notion workspace and will take you through a step-by-step demonstration of setting up Inboxes, Contexts, Quick Capture, Weekly Reviews and Next Actions using the Notion app.
 (And stay until the end of the post, we’ve got a free template.)

 A Getting Things Done (GTD) Refresher

 Getting Things Done is a 5-step method to capture, triage and organize the various tasks activities in your life.
-GTD is a system (as opposed to a tool) that can be implemented via analog (pen and paper), dedicated apps (Omnifocus or Things 3) and no-code apps (Notion, Coda and Airtable).
+GTD is a system (as opposed to a tool) that can be implemented via analog (pen and paper), dedicated apps (Omnifocus, Things 3 or Todoist) and no-code apps (Notion, Coda and Airtable).
 The five steps are as follows:

 While Allen is very specific about the actions and data that accompany each step, in my 19+ years of using GTD, I’ve come to believe that the two most critical parts steps are: Capture and Reflect.